acekyrin/acekyrin.github.io/README.md

 My personal website for MMC3260.

-I want to make a personal webiste explaining fantasy football.
+I want to make a personal website explaining fantasy football.